Attention A T users. To access the menus on this page please perform the following steps.

 They are also taking Veteran referrals at the Jaclyn Smith Foundation.
 Download the application.

-Visitation Effective September 16, inpatients units will be able to receive one visitor at a time.
-Please refer to the units listed below for specific visitation times.
-Spinal Cord Injury Center, Community Living Center, Bone Marrow Tranplant Unit and COVID Units are still under a NO VISITATION policy.
+All inpatients units, Spinal Cord Injury Center, Community Living Center, Bone Marrow Tranplant Unit and COVID Units are currently under a NO VISITATION policy.

-All visitors will be screened at the hospital entrance and required to wear a face mask while in the facility.
-Visitor and inpatient are expected to wear a face mask during visitation.
-Visitation privileges are subject to change based on COVID-19 prevalence and facility recommendations.
-For additional information, please contact the unit prior to visiting.
+1) All visitors will be screened at the hospital entrance and required to wear a face mask while in the facility.

 ATTENTION VETERANS!!!
 If you utilize your urgent care benefit, and the urgent care clinic provides a prescription, please download this Urgent Care Prescription Card, or print it and keep it with you at all times.
 You will need to present this information to the retail pharmacist.